-It could be argued that this was part of a greater plan to monetarise the UK economy, thus reducing reliance on unfunded pension promises and allowing people to have more control over their finances.
-As a result, government debt would reduce and become more manageable going forward; it hasn’t quite worked out that way unfortunately.
+It could be argued that this was part of a greater plan to monetise the UK economy, thus reducing reliance on unfunded pension promises and allowing people to have more control over their finances.
+As a result, government debt would reduce and become more manageable in the future; it hasn’t quite worked out that way, unfortunately.
 The UK Chancellor, Philip Hammond, announced in his 2017 Spring budget that UK debt is now £1.7 trillion which equates to around £62,000 per household.
 It came as no surprise therefore that another raid was made on pensions.
 Whilst most of the media attention was focused on manifesto pledges regarding National Insurance Contributions, the government picked off some ‘low-hanging fruit’ in the form of an overseas pension transfer charge.

 Budget raid on QROPS – a new 25% tax on UK pension transfers

-For some reason the pensions industry was not consulted on the changes.
-We are already seeing the implications and consequences of the move with a new 25% tax on the pension pot of those who move/retire abroad.
+For some reason, the pensions industry was not consulted on the changes.
+We already see the implications and consequences of the move with a new 25% tax on the pension pot of those who move/retire abroad.
 There are exceptions thankfully:

 - No charge will be applied if the retiree and pension are located in the same country.

 - There is no charge if the QROPS is an employer-sponsored occupational scheme, overseas public service pension scheme or a pension scheme established by an international organisation.